peaz/displaymodemenu/README.md

 ## Notes on Mode Listing

-- The app queries all display modes and filters for clarity
+- Favorites (per display): 2560×1440@60 HiDPI, 1920×1080@60 HiDPI
-- Default list only shows HiDPI 1080p/1440p at ≥ 60Hz
+- All Modes submenu: all modes ≥60Hz; includes non-HiDPI only when Low Resolution is enabled
-- "Show All Modes" reveals every available mode that's ≥ 60Hz
+- Current mode is always shown (and checkmarked)

 ## Credits / Origin